sciruiz/sciruiz/README.md

 Relevant position:
 * Collaborate the practical sessions for the undergraduate Evolution course at Cayetano Heredia Peruvian University (Tree-Thinking, Phylogenetic Reconstruction, Data Mining and Topics in R).
-* Bioinformatics consultant at the [Protozoan and Endosymbiont Pathogens](https://investigacion.cayetano.edu.pe/catalogo/biotecnologia-lpep/).
 * Freelancer, specializing in NGS data analysis and applications of AI  (Machine Learning and Image processing).

 You can check out my previous positions and learn more about my professional experience on [LinkedIn](https://www.linkedin.com/in/sciruiz/).